-Some of the world's best premium gourmet coffees are Mandheling, Ankola, and Lintong grown in Sumatra.
+Some of the world's best tasting premium gourmet coffees are Mandheling, Ankola, and Lintong grown in Sumatra.
 These coffees are distinguished by their full body, more earthy flavours than Java Arabica, distinct herbal tones, and with a low acidity.
-Sumatran coffees are renown world-wide for providing a rich, satisfying flavor, though this can be overwhelming for the uninitiated.
+This low acidity makes them particularly attractive for people who have a sensitivity to the otherwise healthy organic acids in coffee.

 Lintong coffee is sweet with a medium body, low acidity, an earthy, complex aroma, and a unique cedar and spice flavour not found in any other coffee.
 Sumatra Lintong is grown in north central region of the island of Sumatra near Lake Toba in the Lintongnihuta region, which has the altitudes necessary for Arabica coffee cultivation.
 High quality Lintongs are distinguished from their regional relatives by their clean acidity and brighter acidity, as well as lesser mouthfeel (still considered a medium body).